jarinudom/blitzgremlin/chatgpt/instructions.md

   6. `/player?league_id=...&player_keys=...&week=X` → pull live player stats (week is optional)
 - **Note**: `/all-rosters` does NOT include player stats (for performance).
 Use `/roster/{team_key}` for individual rosters with stats.
 - **Week-specific stats**: Add `?week=X` parameter to `/roster/{team_key}`, `/available-players/{league_id}`, `/waivers`, and `/player` endpoints
+- **Weekly stats are aggregated totals for that week, NOT game-by-game breakdowns.** Yahoo's API returns week totals (all games in that week combined), not individual game stats.
+This is expected behavior - don't flag it as "missing data" if you see week totals instead of per-game splits.
 - Auto-detect **missing players** and fetch dynamically before making recs.
 - Mention which data layer you're using:
   - "Yahoo live stats ✅"